Password Cracking Methods & How to Avoid Them in 2024

 The most common phishing techniques include:

 • Spear phishing — Emailing phishing links to specific individuals, commonly company employees.
+Unlike mass email phishing, spear phishing targets specific individuals or organizations, often using personalized information to appear more credible and increase the chances of success.

-• Smishing — Sending scam SMS messages with
+• Smishing — Sending scam SMS messages with dodgy links or requests for your personal info.

-Phishing is one of the most common cybersecurity threats.
-However, if you have reputable internet security software installed on your devices, like Norton or Bitdefender, it should prevent you from accessing phishing sites or alert you to suspicious links.
+If you have reputable internet security software installed on your devices, like Norton or Bitdefender, it should prevent you from accessing phishing sites or alert you to suspicious links.

 5. Social Engineering